 fresh thin lo mein noodles (or dried noodles, if you can’t get fresh)

 white miso (see note below)

 - Cut off the hard root ends of the lemongrass and finely chop the innermost portion, discarding the tough outer layers and using only the most tender pieces close to where you cut off the end.
 You should have about 1 tablespoon of chopped lemongrass.

-- In a medium bowl, combine the finely chopped lemongrass with 2 tablespoons of the finely chopped Chinese celery, 1 tablespoon of the chopped cilantro, the minced ginger, the minced garlic, the soy sauce and the mirin.
+- In a medium bowl, combine the finely chopped lemongrass with 2 tablespoons of the finely chopped Chinese celery, 1 tablespoon of the chopped cilantro, the minced ginger, the minced garlic, the soy sauce, and the mirin.
 Stir well.

-- When ready to cook the meatballs, form the meat gently balls about the size of walnuts, and put them on a plate next to the stove.
+- When ready to cook the meatballs, form the meat into balls about the size of walnuts, and put them on a plate next to the stove.
 It helps to keep your hands wet while shaping the meatballs.